-We recently backpacked to Eastern and Central Bhutan.
-No doubt that Bhutan and Bhutanese people are awesome and we thoroughly enjoyed our stay in this beautiful country.
+We backpacked to Eastern and Central Bhutan and no doubt that Bhutan and Bhutanese people are awesome and we thoroughly enjoyed our stay in this beautiful country.
 However, we realized that there are limited accommodation options in Bhutan, especially for budget stay.
 Thimphu, being the capital city provides the maximum options otherwise other cities (Paro, Punakha, Khuruthang, Haa Valley) have quite limited options.

 Bhutan has tourism policy which focuses on ‘High value, low impact’ and thus allows tourists only with a minimum daily tariff fixed ($250).
 All tourists except Indians can visit Bhutan only by booking through government approved tour operators who in turn take care of lodging, food and travel through the daily fixed tariff.
 Tour operators book stay in the hotels (usually high end ones).
 Government regulations too restrict putting daily budget travelers in budget hotels.

-Only Indian travelers are allowed to plan their itinerary and travel on their own.
-So self booking option of Bhutan hotels is primarily exercised by Indian tourists or Bhutanese travelling within the country.
+Only Indian/Bangladesh/Maldives travelers are allowed to plan their itinerary and travel on their own.
+So self-booking option of Bhutan hotels is primarily exercised by tourists from these countries or Bhutanese travelling within the country.
 That is the reason for limited number of budget hotels available in Bhutan.
 Actually, you will not find any hostels (not even Youth Hostel) in Bhutan.
-For the same reason, Bhutan hotel listings on websites like TripAdvisor, Agoda, Booking.com and Airbnb too are very limited.
+For the same reason, Bhutan hotel listings on websites like Booking.com, Agoda or Airbnb are also very limited.

 Book through travel agencies based in India (Jaigaon and Alipurduar)